lukekivi/Distributed-Image-Processing/DesignSpecifications.md

 &nbsp;
 ## JobRequest
 A **JobRequest** identifies what work needs to be done.
-It has an array of directory paths and the array size value.
+It consists of a string which specifies the directory path to the folder containing the image files.
 This is passed from the **ImageProcessingClient** to the **ImageProcessingServer** to identify which data should be processed.
 It is also passed from the server to the **ImageProcessingNodes**  to identify which data it should process.
+More fields can be added later on if needed.

 &nbsp;
 ## JobReceipt